Table of Contents

 Individual therapy.
 Therapy helps you identify underlying factors that may be involved in the maladaptive responses to stress-inducing events or triggers.

 Peer group sessions.
-Group therapy offers peers in recovery a chance to share about their personal stories and challenges.
+Group therapy offers peers in recovery a chance to share their personal stories and challenges.

 Family therapy.
 Family group helps the family members heal and move forward together as their loved one begins life in recovery.